 If you’ve ever tried to eat healthier at fast food joints, you may have asked to hold the bun, or even substituted lettuce for the bread.
 It works, but infinitely more enjoyable is making the same swap for tortillas, which are similarly thin and foldy.
 (If you can’t do it, at least opt for corn tortillas instead of flour, since they’re healthier.)
 Use the lettuce, though, and you can justify adding a little bit more sour cream and cheese.
 Try this Taco Lettuce Wraps recipe, or our Breakfast Burrito Bowls recipe.

 Have a saucy dinner planned?
 Swap out noodles, even the healthier kinds, with zoodles.
 In case you’ve been living under a rock, those are noodles made out of spiralized zucchini.
 Once you get the hang of making them, they are a great healthy alternative to regular or wheat pasta—and you can also shave them into thin sheets as an alternative to traditional lasagna (see our Noodleless Zucchini Lasagna recipe).
 But branch out even further and try zoodles in soups too (like pho), and stir fries such as this Zucchini Noodle Pad Thai.

 Whether you’re just grabbing a bite of something sweet or getting ready to bake a more virtuous batch of brownies, the mere act of choosing a darker chocolate (that is, one with a higher cacao percentage) can count as a healthy move.
 Dark chocolate is rich in antioxidants, after all, and has much less added sugar—and most of it is vegan too.
 See our picks for the best dark chocolate bars to munch on.

-Note: This post was originally published on September 5, 2015 and was updated on January 8, 2019 with new text, links, and images.
+Note: This post was originally published in 2015 and has been updated with new text, links, and images.